miklevin/MikeLev.in/_posts/2023-04-17-planning-python-packaging-for-seo-deliverable.md

 headline: Creating a Python Packaging Project for SEO Deliverables
 description: I am starting a new project that requires the use of a traditional Python project structure, as well as AI-assistance and testing to ensure it works properly.
 I am conducting a study to determine the most important traffic and keywords for my business, and I am creating a deliverable-making deliverable with Python code to output Excel files, PDFs, and decks.
 All that tedious housekeeping work I'm delegating to AI.
 keywords: Python, Packaging, SEO, Deliverable, AI-Assistance, Testing, Excel, PDF, Decks, PyPI, nbdev2, Jupyter Notebooks, setup.ini, index.ipynb, 001.practice.ipynb, 002_staging.ipynb, practice.py, testing.py, staging.py, production.py, mermaid diagrams, flow, data
-categories: deliverable, flow, seo, jupyter, python, panda, pypi
+categories: pypi, flow, seo, python, deliverable, panda, jupyter
 permalink: /blog/planning-python-packaging-for-seo-deliverable/
 layout: post
 ---